Nike doesn’t advise athletic shoe buyers to “consider all your options carefully and make the optimal choice within the most expedient time frame.”

 But try to imagine Nike saying “Do it.”

 Some sentences need extra words to get the rhythm right.
 However, most don’t.
-It’s challenging to pare down word.
+It’s challenging to pare down words.
 You should, though, because your content will be more consumable and your brand will be crisper.
 Running multiple edits through your pieces will help you write more concisely, and eventually, you’ll begin writing more concisely as a habit.
 Like anything worthwhile, writing concisely takes practice.
 You just need to begin editing.